 - Dinner (Not included).
 Evening is free to take a stroll in the colorful small town of Vinales, all at the doorstep of your hotel.
 There are several privately owned restaurants and cafes in close walking distance to choose from.

-Day 5 – Wednesday :: Havana return, Museum of rum, arts and crafts market
+Day 5 – Wednesday :: Havana return and Hemingway's Home

 - Breakfast in hotel.
 (Included)

 - Lunch, to-go sandwiches, will be provided on the coach ride and hosted by Pam Tomka and Dan Rutherford, in order to save time on the return to Havana.
 (Included)